-To view resources for survivors and to locate a survivor support group in your area, visit http://www.suicidology.org/web/guest/suicide-loss-survivors.
-If you have lost someone to suicide, you are not alone.
+To view resources for survivors and to locate a survivor support group in your area, visit To view resources for survivors and to locate a survivor support group in your area, visit Suicidology - Suicide loss survivor If you have lost someone to suicide, you are not alone.
 It is estimated that for every suicide there are six survivors.

 Data, Statistics, and Reports

 Center for Disease Control and Prevention Self-Directed Violence Surveillance

 To address the current lack of uniform definitions on self-directed violence (SDV), the Center for Disease Control and Prevention (CDC), National Center for Injury Prevention and Control released the Self-Directed Violence Surveillance: Uniform Definitions and Recommended Data Elements (Version 1.0) This document is intended for use by individuals and organizations interested in gathering surveillance data on SDV and to help promote and improve the consistency of this data.
 It provides uniform definitions for SDV as well as 35 recommended data elements when collecting information on SDV.